arthurbernierjr/mambascript.org/api_static/docs.md

 ### Module

-TypedCoffeeScript has module system like TypeScript
+MambaScript has module system like TypeScript

 ```coffee
 module A.B